Guatemala Travel Guide

 the nearby volcano and ganja blowing in the wind.

-***Chichicastenango, is Guatemala's third most popular tourist destination, a lovely town
+***Chichicastenango, is Guatemala's third most popular tourist destination, a fascinating town

 of narrow, cobbled streets beautifully situated amid a cluster of mountains, this is the premier